Business Competencies Courses

 As a result of attending this program, participants will be able to:

-• Determine whether price is fair and reasonable
+• Determine whether the price is fair and reasonable

 • Ensure your company receives the best possible prices

-• Assess whether reduction of price is possible
+• Assess whether a reduction in price is possible

-This 2-day program includes coverage of financial analysis, cost and price analysis, target pricing, supplier pricing techniques, and total costs.
+This 2-day program covers financial analysis, cost and price analysis, target pricing, supplier pricing techniques, and total costs.

 As a result of attending this course, participants will be able to: